Certification Process Overview

 Read NCCPA's Code of Conduct for Certified and Certifying PAs, which explains the ethics and professionalism expected of all PAs seeking or holding NCCPA certification.

-The six-year certification maintenance cycle is divided into three two-year periods.
+The six-year certification maintenance cycle (PAs began transitioning to a new ten-year certification maintenance cycle in 2014) is divided into three two-year periods (five two-year periods for those now on the ten-year cycle).
 During every two-year period, PA-C designees must earn and log a minimum of 100 credits of CME and submit a certification maintenance fee to NCCPA by December 31 of their certification expiration year.

 You can begin earning CME credits on May 1 of your certification cycle year and must finish earning them by December 31 of the year your certification expires.
 The only exception to this policy is for first-time loggers.

-By the end of the sixth year of the certification maintenance cycle, PA-C designees must have also passed a recertification exam.
+By the end of the sixth year (or tenth year) of the certification maintenance cycle, PA-C designees must have also passed a recertification exam.
 Offered at testing centers throughout the U.S., the multiple choice Physician Assistant National Recertifying Exam (PANRE) is designed to assess general medical and surgical knowledge.

 PAs who fail to maintain their certification must take and pass PANCE or PANRE to regain it.
 (Other eligibility requirements will apply.)

-Following the completion of the six year requirements, the certification maintenance process begins again.
+Following the completion of the six year (ten year) requirements, the certification maintenance process begins again.

-Note: To read about the new certification maintenance requirements beginning in 2014, click here.
+Note: To read about the new certification maintenance requirements that began in 2014, click here.